- Advocacy is a very noble profession which demands knowledge and assertiveness.

 I’d started practicing during LLB, but after completing LLB, I came back to my village and started practicing as a private Revenue Lawyer at district level in Tehsil Dadri.

-Which institutes are best for the training/education of this profession?
+Which institutes are best for the training/education necessary to become an Advocate?

 I’d suggest my own college – NAS PG college of Meerut as I’ve myself studied from there and known the quality of education and training.
 I’d also prefer Chaudhary Charan Singh University as it’s a very reputed university.
 National Law University of Delhi is the best law college of India.

-What are the costs associated with the training/education of this profession?
+What are the costs associated with the training/education needed to become an Advocate?

 If you get selected in a good government law college, the tuition fee is almost negligible.
 I did Bachelor of Laws in 2012 and the whole training could have hardly taken 10,000 INR.